Random Forests for Change Point Detection

 ECP searches for a single change point minimizing energy distances within segments.
-The method generalizes to multiple change point scenarios through binary segmentation, and the significance for change points is assessed with a permutation test.
-An implementation of ECP is available in the \texttt{R}-package \texttt{ecp} \citep{james2013ecp}, which we use in the simulations.
+The method generalizes to multiple change point scenarios through binary segmentation, and the significance of change points is assessed with a permutation test.
+An implementation of ECP is available through the \texttt{R}-package \texttt{ecp} \citep{james2013ecp}, which we use in the simulations.

 MultiRank uses a rank-based multivariate homogeneity statistic combined with dynamic programming.
 The significance of change points is assessed based on asymptotic theory.
-We used code made available to us by the authors to run simulations with MultiRank, which is included in the simulations repository.
+To run simulations with MultiRank, we used code made available to us by the authors.
+This is included in the simulations repository.

 Kernel change point methods minimize a within-segment average kernelized dissimilarity measure. \citet{arlot2019kernel} propose KCP, an algorithm based on dynamic programming.
 An efficient implementation can be found in the Python package \texttt{ruptures} \citep{truong2020selective}.
-We used the slope heuristic as proposed by \citet{arlot2019kernel} for model selection.
+We used the slope heuristic proposed by \citet{arlot2019kernel} for model selection.

+MNWBS uses a kernel-density-based nonparametric extension of the CUSUM statistic for single change point localization.
+The method extends to multiple change point scenarios through wild binary segmentation \citep{fryzlewicz2014wild}.
+Model selection is done by thresholding of the test statistic, where the threshold is chosen based on the Kolmogorov–Smirnov test statistic.

 For all packages, we used default parameters, if available.
-For ECP, this results in $\alpha=1$ and using 199 permutations at significance level 0.05.
-For KCP, we use a Gaussian kernel with a bandwidth of 0.1, optimal for the simulated scenarios.
-See Section \ref{sec:tuning} and Table \ref{tab:tuning_parameters_kcp} for details.
-We supplied information about the minimum relative segment length $\delta$, equal to 0.01 in the main simulations, to each method, either by informing about the minimum number of observations per segment $\lceil \delta n \rceil$ or by informing about the maximal number of change points $\lfloor 1 / \delta \rfloor$.
+For ECP, this results in $\alpha=1$ and using 199 permutations at a significance level of 0.05.
+For KCP, we use a Gaussian kernel with a bandwidth of 0.1 after normalization by the median absolute deviation of absolute consecutive differences, see Section~\ref{sec:simulations_setups}.
+This choice of bandwidth was optimal for the simulated scenarios, see also Section~\ref{sec:tuning} and Table~\ref{tab:tuning_parameters_kcp}.
+For MNWBS, we used the bandwidth $5 \cdot (n \log(n) / \delta)^{1 / p}$ as proposed by \citet{padilla2021optimal}.
+We used 50 random intervals to reduce the computational cost.
+We supplied information about the minimum relative segment length $\delta$, equal to 0.01 in the main simulations, to each method, either by informing about the minimum number of observations per segment $\lceil \delta n \rceil$ or by informing about the maximum number of change points $\lfloor 1 / \delta \rfloor$.